 Within the industry, Alteryx was named a “Challenger” in Gartner’s 2021 Magic Quadrant for Data Science and Machine Learning platforms.
 It provides solutions that aim to deliver end-to-end automation of analytics, machine learning and data science processes.

-If have never used Alteryx and are interested in trying it out, you can download a 30 Day Free Trial below:
+If have never used Alteryx and are interested in trying it out, you can download a 30 Day Free Trial below and try spatial analytics for yourself.

 Before we dive into the spatial tools Alteryx has to offer, let’s take a quick look on a few essential data preparation tools on Alteryx Designer which will be highlighted in this post.
 The tools fall below the following categories: